cod3astro/ProteinSeq_DL/README.md

 ## Project Overview

-The goal is to train a deep learning model to predict protein functions.
+The goal is to train a deep learning model to predict protein structure and functions.
 The workflow includes:

 1. **Pretraining**: Using large unreviewed protein sequence datasets from UniRef to teach the model general protein sequence patterns.
 2. **Training**: Using high-quality, manually reviewed protein sequences from UniProtKB to train the model for accurate function prediction.